 — Benjamin Franklin

-Software project delays results in time loss and sometimes more financial cost irrespective of the reason.
-However, elaborate planning, excellent project and client management will pave the way for your timely and successful project delivery.
+Software project delays result in bad timing and often more financial cost irrespective of the reason.
+However, elaborate planning and excellent management will pave the way for your timely and successful project delivery.

 To avoid setbacks, endeavor to highlight all the business requirements.
-Create an achievable project vision and follow your plans to the end.
+Create an achievable vision and follow your plans to the end.
 Never forget that it is important to consider all circumstances that can result in software project delays.
-In conclusion, emphasize on frequent and open communications and ensure that there is a speedy response to messages between you and your project team.
+In conclusion, there can be many causes of a delay in project completion.
+To avoid them, place an emphasis on frequent and open communications and ensure that there is a speedy response to messages between you and your development team.

 Velvetech has always been a pacesetter in software production by applying the most effective development strategies and methodologies.
-Contact us today and kick-start your project with capable project managers and a team of developers with resonating skills and experience.
+Contact us today and kick-start your project with development team that has resonating skills and experience.